tischfieldlab/moseq-reports/docs/src/Tools.md

 ## Crowd Movies
 <img style="float: left; width:100px; margin-right:20px;" src="./Images/ToolOptions/CM.png" data-zoomable="true">
-This tool displays “crowd movies”, or videos where many examples of a given moseq syllable which are synchronized to the syllable start and overlaid.
+This tool displays “crowd movies”, or videos where many examples of a given MoSeq syllable which are synchronized to the syllable start and overlaid.
 A red dot over each mouse indicates the active performance of the current syllable.

 ### Settings
 Setting|Description